treellama/shapefusion/branches/shapefusion-0.3/README.txt

 Building
 --------
-You'll need wxWidgets to compile ShapeFusion.
+You'll need wxWidgets (at least version 2.6.1) to compile ShapeFusion.

-On Linux systems you can test the presence of wxWidgets by running the command 'wx-config'.
-If that command is available, everything should work; otherwise install wxWidgets following your Linux distribution rules.
+On Linux systems you can test the presence of wxWidgets by running the command 'wx-config --version'.
+If that command is available and gives you the right version, everything should work; otherwise install wxWidgets following your Linux distribution rules.
 To compile ShapeFusion, just do a 'make' inside the source directory.
 When compilation is complete, simply run the 'shapefusion' executable (you can put it anywhere in your PATH).

 On MacOS X you should be able to use the provided Xcode project in the osx-build directory.
 You'll need both the MacOS X developer tools and wxWidgets.
 Note that we are releasing MacOS X binary builds